 City review fees include the required land use entitlement, design review fees, and estimate building permit fees.
 For a single-unit dwelling, the assumed entitlement is a Land Use Permit and the cost for that entitlement is assumed to be the deposit amount for new residence Land Use Permit.
 That amount of \$4,218 represents the estimated cost for the entitlement based on the recent fee study.
 Other discretionary approvals like modifications, variances, and General Plan amendments are not typical for new single-unit dwellings and are therefore not included in the estimate.
 For a multiple-unit project, the typical entitlement is a Development Plan.
 For the per unit estimate in Table 10A-23, the estimate is derived from a recent 175-unit project.
-The estimate includes the cost for processing the Development Plan, a General Plan amendment that was needed for the project to change the land use designation on the site, a post-discretionary Land Use Permit, permit compliance review during construction, permit compliance monitoring, costs for a map clearance, and environmental review (for a Mitigated Negative Declaration).
+The estimate includes the cost for processing the Development Plan, a General Plan and zoning amendments that were needed for the project to change the land use designation on the site, a post-discretionary Land Use Permit, permit compliance review during construction, permit compliance monitoring, costs for a map clearance, and environmental review (for a Mitigated Negative Declaration).
+The approvals noted above are processed as deposit cases and charged based on staff time, and any consultant support, to process the necessary entitlements.
+As of March 7, 2023, the initial deposits for these applications are: \$8,964 (Development Plan); \$10,546 (General Plan Amendment); \$10,546 (Zoning Amendment); \$4,218 (Map Clearance); and \$896 (Zoning Clearance - Effectuating Permit [permit compliance]).
+There is also a fixed fee for an environmental hearing of \$653.
+Processing necessary environmental documentation is included with the land use entitlement approval deposit case.